Dorothy Parker: Deliciously Vicious

 Poet, critic and satirist, Dorothy Parker could turn a phrase like no other – and she turned quite a few during her 73 colorful years.
-In memory of the always-quotable Parker on the anniversary of her death more than four decades ago, we’ve compiled some of her clever quotes and fascinating facts about her life.
+In memory of the always-quotable Parker, we’ve compiled some of her clever quotes and fascinating facts about her life.

 Fact: Born Dorothy Rothschild to a Jewish father and Protestant mother, she eagerly changed her name when she married Edwin Pond Parker II in 1917.
 The anti-Semitism of the day led her to dislike her maiden name.

 “Men seldom make passes

 At girls who wear glasses.”